 Scholarships

-Congratulations to the 2025 recipients:
+Congratulations to the 2026 recipients:

-The Murray McEwen Clean Water Prize was created in 2010 with the support of Murray McEwen, a former GRCF Board member and philanthropist with a long-time interest in young people and environmental preservation, along with additional donors.
+The Murray McEwen Clean Water Prize was created in 2010 with the support of the late Murray McEwen, a former GRCF Board member and philanthropist with a long-time interest in young people and environmental preservation, along with additional donors.
 Applicants must be enrolled (full time or part time) in the second, third or fourth year of an undergraduate program, or in any year of a graduate program, at a university or college located in the Grand River watershed.

 Applicants must demonstrate a strong interest in the protection, development and restoration of clean water resources and be enrolled in a program focused on long-term improvement of our environment.
 Programs could include environmental science, engineering, emerging technologies, First Nations water issues, governance and/or education.
 Preference is given to full time students who have attended programs at a GRCA Nature Centre